 Exam Accommodations For Students With a Disability

-This document has been developed by Access & Lifelong Learning (ALL), in consultation with UCD Registry – Assessment and is informed by the DAWN “Policy, Guidelines and Procedures for the Granting of Reasonable Accommodations in Examinations to Students with Disabilities,” November 2012.
+This document has been developed by Access & Lifelong Learning (ALL), in consultation with UCD Registry – Assessment and is informed by the DAWN Principles, Guidelines and Procedures for the Granting of Reasonable Accommodations in Examinations to Students with Disabilities, June 2019.
 The advice of the UCD Widening Participation Committee was also sought and feedback has been incorporated.
 The procedures and guidelines are informed by national and international good practice and are subject to regular review.

 UCD is committed to ensuring, as far as possible and within the framework of current legislative requirements, that students with disabilities have equality of access to and participation in all examinations and assessment procedures.
-This includes end-of-semester examinations and any other examinations that contribute to module or course results.
+This includes end of trimester examinations and any other timed examinations that contribute to module or course results.
 Students with disabilities will be enabled to demonstrate their knowledge and competency on an equal footing with their peers.

 Reasonable accommodations are defined as those actions that enable students to demonstrate their true knowledge and ability in examinations without changing the demands of the examination.
 The intention behind the provision of such accommodations is to alleviate a substantial disadvantage without affecting the integrity of the assessment.
 The granting of reasonable accommodations is not intended to put the integrity or status of the examination or in-class assessment at risk, and is designed to ensure fairness to all students (full- and part-time).